TWME-TW/GriefDefenderAxiomAddon/README.md

 ## Support

 If you encounter any issues or have feature suggestions, please create an issue on our GitHub repository.

+## Trademarks

+GriefDefender and Axiom are trademarks of their respective owners.
+This project is not affiliated with, endorsed by, or connected to the owners of these trademarks.
+All trademarks are the property of their respective owners.
+This project does not claim any ownership over these trademarks and uses them solely for identification purposes.

 ## License